-With some in-person formal arraignments once more resuming and to avoid any potential inconsistencies among the emergent orders, it is believed to be more prudent to now vacate the past duplications and single subject matter order (June 22, 2020) and disseminate to the bar and public this information through other and additional means.
+With some in-person formal arraignments once more resuming and to avoid any potential inconsistencies among the emergent orders, it is believed to be more prudent to now vacate the past duplicitous and single subject matter order (June 22, 2020) and disseminate to the bar and public this information through other and additional means.
 See Third Order Extending Criminal Arraignment Emergency Cancelations dated June 22, 2020.
-The instant directs the same.
+See also Emergency Order - Criminal Section, as Amended, dated July 8, 2020-Attached Protocol, p.
+9-10.